 The original purpose of Optane Memory was not to replace the RAM but to assist it in increased storage and efficient computer operation.
-It is like an extra SD card that people put in their phones to facilitate extra storage in addition to in-built phone storage.
+It is like an extra SD card that people put in their phones to facilitate extra storage and in-built phone storage.

-The reason that Optane Memory is not directly linked to the processor denies it to be a worthy replacement to RAM.
+Optane Memory is not directly linked to the processor and denies it is a worthy replacement for RAM.

 Which is Better – RAM or Intel Optane Memory?

-Intel Optane Memory is a step ahead of RAM, it acts as a connecting link between RAM and memory storage that enables the user to access data faster and more efficiently.
+Intel Optane Memory is a step ahead of RAM.
+It acts as a connecting link between RAM and memory storage, enabling the user to access data faster and more efficiently.

 RAM and Intel Optane Memory make a bitter-sweet combination where you want to let go of one but cannot do that.

 Picking one of the two ultimately boils down to the user’s usage and storage priorities.
-For example, gamers and data scientists would require a considerable storage size for the large amounts of data that their device would have to handle.
+For example, gamers and data scientists would require considerable storage for the large amounts of data their devices would handle.
 In comparison, household laptops and computers may not need that much space.

 Frequently Asked Questions

-Unless programmed otherwise, Intel Optane memory does work in the latest line of mobile devices released.
+Unless programmed otherwise, Intel Optane memory works in the latest line of mobile devices.
 One has to chipset the platform that supports Optane memory and also supports a fully functioning BIOS.

 With the right programming and an OS that supports Optane Memory, it will work in any new line system released by Intel.

-RAM is important because it eliminates the need to “swap” programs in and out.
-It is a form of volatile memory that clears up space on your storage every time you shut it down.
+RAM is important because it eliminates the need to “swap” programs.
+It is a volatile memory that clears up space on your storage every time you shut it down.
 This leads to faster reading and processing.